Arches National Park

 (e) Terms and conditions of the Fiery Furnace permit system are as follows:

 2.1 Preservation of natural, cultural and archaeological resources

 (b) Leaving a trail or walkway to shortcut between portions of the same trail or walkway or to shortcut to an adjacent trail or walkway is prohibited.

 2.2 Wildlife Protection

-Wildlife lawfully taken outside of Arches National Park may be transported non-stop through the Park using the following roads and in the following directions.
-(Outbound from the park only):
+(d) Wildlife lawfully taken outside of Arches National Park may be transported non-stop through the park using the following roads and in the following directions (outbound from the park only):

 Wildlife carcasses will display a valid state game tag.
 Animals must be covered or out of sight.
 Persons transporting will have in their possession a valid state hunting license.
 Wildlife being transported through the park must meet all State of Utah Big Game Proclamation requirements pertaining to tagging and transporting of big game.

 Hunters must possess only weapons that meet the definition of “unloaded” during cross-park transport (36 CFR 1.4: “Bows, crossbows, spear guns or any implement capable of discharging a missile or similar device by means of a loading or discharging mechanism, when that loading or discharging mechanism is not charged or drawn.”).
 Firearms are exempt; state laws apply.